Accord-Project/bsdd/README1.md

 ## Use the Same URL for Data and for Web Pages

-bSDD has implemented \"entity URLs\", i.e. for each kind of entity it can return its data in JSON or RDF:
+bSDD has implemented "entity URLs", i.e. for each kind of entity it can return its data in JSON or RDF:

 ``` {.bash org-language="sh"}
 curl -s                      https://identifier.buildingsmart.org/uri/buildingsmart/ifc-4.3/class/IfcCableSegmentCABLESEGMENT